 2. Use Magnetic Locks

-Using magnetic locks is the most popular way to baby proof oven drawers.
+Using magnetic locks is one of the most popular ways to baby proof.
 Oven Lock works by mounting the hardware inside the drawer.
 Magnetic locks will not unlock until you open them with a magnetic key or any magnet in case you lose the key.

 Magnetic locks are secured with high-quality tape to keep the locks in place.
 It will come in a pack consisting of one magnetic key and numerous locks.
 If you need to remove them, you can rest assured that they will not damage your cabinets or drawers.